dayyass/synthetic-health-data-hackathon-2020/README.md

 *Pic.5.
 Hold-out test validation.*

 ## Summary
-We have investigated through PCA + T-SNE and adversarial validation that synthetic data differs a lot from real data.
+We have investigated through PCA + t-SNE and adversarial validation that synthetic data differs a lot from real data.
 We assume that some information about the microstructure of the brain is lost in the synthetic data, which might be the reason for the low quality of the synthetic train / real validation task.
 To improve model quality, we used the model that distinguishes the synthetic data from the real one